Apollonia Poilâne: Background and early life

 Apollonia's mother, Irena Poilâne was an architect and after moving to Paris considered herself a “designer” focusing on interior architectural design, sculpting, and jewelry.
-She was considered a taste-maker throughout Paris and collaborated with the likes of Karl Lagerfeld and Bernardeau ceramics.
+She was considered a taste-maker throughout Paris and collaborated with the likes of Karl Lagerfeld and Bernardaud ceramics.
 In his later years, Lionel Poilâne was considered the most-famous and celebrated baker worldwide.
 Alongside bread baking, he was a celebrity in his own right for and stood as a champion for artisanal craftmanship throughout France.
 He also cultivated a passion for aeronautics, eventually becoming a helicopter pilot and the President of the Groupement Français de l’Hélicoptère (or G.F.H., the French Helicopter Pilot's Association).
 From a young age, he found himself collaborating with Salvador Dalí, César and other prominent artists using bread as an inspiration and source material.

 Apollonia Poilâne grew up in this environment, educated in her mother's workshops in craftmanship and by her father's in the family's tradition of “the true taste of bread” – which focused not only on bread as food, but how bread touches all aspects of life.
 Lionel Poilâne had built the bakery into an internationally recognized name, known for the breads produced and his public persona.
 He is credited with being one of the leaders reviving a focus on artisan breadmaking at a time when industrialized breadmaking dominated and bread consumption was on a decline.
 He was considered a contemporary of the “nouvelle cuisine” movement and the breads appreciated and utilized by France's top chefs, such as Joel Robuchon and Paul Bocuse.

 Together, Irena and Lionel Poilâne, conceived of a “Manufacture” (named for the “main” or “hand” in French and “factory” for production”) just outside of Paris, which houses 24 100-tonne wood fired ovens built to replicate the bakehouse at 8 Rue de Cherche-Midi (NOTE: the word "manufacture/manufactory" is an old one in both English and French - see Manufactory House).
 By doing so, the bakery could produce up to 5,000 loaves of bread a day, each one baked by a single baker using traditional methods.
 As such, the bakery had clients worldwide as early as the 1970s, notably in The United States of America and parts of Asia.